mapbox/batfish/docs/configuration.md

 Type: `Array<string>` of npm modules that you want to be added to the vendor bundle.
 The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

+### hijackLinks

+Type: `boolean`.
+Default `true`.

+By default, links are hijacked (with [link-hijacker]) and checked against your site's routes.
+If the link targets one of your routes, it will make a client-side change, instead of functioning as a regular link (with a regular page load).
+You can prevent this behavior by adding `data-batfish-no-hijack` to the link itself or to any of its descendents.

+If you want to disable this link-hijacking altogether, handling it all yourself, you can set this option to `false`.

 ### webpackLoaders